-As a new business, it’s hard to generate new sales leads.
+As a new business, it can be hard to generate new sales leads.
 Affiliate marketing can help.
-When you set up an affiliate marketing program, you’ll pay someone a small commission every time your partner brings a new sale.
+When you set up an affiliate marketing program, you’ll pay someone a small commission every time they bring you a new sale.

 When you sign up a new affiliate partner, they’ll get a unique link to your products or services.
 They can share that link on their blog and social media profiles.
 Every time someone purchases an item through that link, you’ll pay your affiliate partner a commission.
-Having a large network of affiliate partners means that you’ll be generate a lot of new leads, without having to put in the legwork yourself.
+An extensive network of affiliate partners allows you to generate a lot of new leads, without having to do all the legwork yourself.

 There are several ways to pay affiliate partners, but the most common are pay-per-click, pay-per-lead, and pay-per-sale.

-With a pay-per-click strategy, you pay your partner each time someone clicks through to your website from the affiliate’s unique link to go to your website.
-A pay-per-click strategy often generates higher commission levels for your affiliate partners because they’ll get paid even if the person doesn’t make a purchase.
+With a pay-per-click strategy, you’ll pay your partner each time someone uses the partner’s unique link to go to your website.
+A pay-per-click strategy often generates higher commission levels for your affiliate partners because they’ll get paid even if the person doesn’t buy anything.

-With a pay-per-lead strategy, you pay your partner each time they generate a new lead.
-You would decide what constitutes a lead – whether it’s someone signing up for your newsletter, signing up for a trial, etc.
+With a pay-per-lead strategy, you’ll pay your partner for every new lead they generate.
+You would decide what constitutes a lead –someone signing up for your newsletter, signing up for a trial, etc.

-With a pay-per-sale strategy, you only pay your partner if someone purchases your products or services through the partner’s link.
-Pay-per-sale strategies offer the best value for you and higher commission percentages for your partners.
+With a pay-per-sale strategy, you’ll only pay the affiliate partner if someone purchases your products or services through the partner’s link.
+Pay-per-sale programs typically offer the best value for you and higher commission percentages for your partners.

-Choosing a pay-per-sale strategy carries very little risk for you.
-You’ll only pay your partners when they make a sale, so you won’t have to pay anything upfront.
+Choosing a pay-per-sale strategy carries minimal risk for you because you’ll only pay your partners when they make a sale – you won’t pay anything upfront.

 Are you able to part with 5%?
 10%?
-The higher percentage you’re able to pay your affiliate partners, the more traffic you’ll get because your affiliate partners will work harder.
+The higher the percentage you offer, the more traffic you’ll get because your affiliate partners will work harder.

-You should also keep in mind that your affiliate partners aren’t just bringing you one new sale, they are bringing new customers.
-Consider how much a customer will spend with you over the course of their relationship.
-Paying your affiliate partners a little more for that initial sale is worth it.
+You should also keep in mind that your affiliate partners aren’t just bringing you one new sale, they’re bringing new customers.
+Consider how much a customer will spend throughout their relationship with you.
+Paying an affiliate a little more for that initial sale may be worth it.

 Don’t try to sell your products to everyone, just your target market.
 When you’re looking for new affiliate partners, try to find people that are already involved in your industry.
 For example, if you run an online clothing boutique, consider fashion bloggers or Instagram influencers.
 Read also: Here’s Everything You Need to Know about Micro-Influencers

-An affiliate network will act like a matchmaker between you and affiliate partners, so you’re not out there looking for affiliates yourself (which can be just as hard as generating new sales leads).
+An affiliate network will act as a matchmaker between you and affiliate partners, so you’re not out there looking for affiliates yourself (which can be just as hard as generating new sales leads).

-A lot of affiliate marketers have been burned by companies in the past, but affiliate networks can take care of a lot of the trust issues.
-They’ll provide tracking software for your affiliate partners, so your partners know they’re getting paid for every sale they make.
+Other companies may have disappointed affiliate marketers in the past, but an affiliate network can solve a lot of the trust issues.
+They’ll typically provide tracking software, so your partners know they’re getting paid for every sale they make.

 Before you join an affiliate network, keep in mind that they will also take a cut of your sales or charge you fees for using their services.

 If you don’t want to use an affiliate network, build your own tracking system.
-If you use WordPress or Shopify to run your online store, you can download extensions that are pre-programmed with all the analytics, forms, and payment options you need to sign up new affiliate partners, track their sales, and pay commissions.
+If you use WordPress or Shopify to run your online store, use extensions that are pre-programmed with all the analytics, forms, and payment options you need to sign up new partners, track their sales, and pay commissions.

-After you’ve recruited your affiliate partners, make sure to communicate with them regularly, including updating them on any product changes and sharing tips on how to successfully market your products.
+After you’ve recruited your affiliate partners, communicate with them regularly, including updating them on product changes and sharing tips on how to market your products.

-Provide your partners with creative promotional materials to get them started.
-The less work your partners have to do initially, the more time they can spend promoting your products or services.
-Once they’ve started, they can start to create their own material in their own voice.
+You may also consider providing them with creative marketing materials to get them started.
+If your partners can do less work upfront, they’ll have more time to spend promoting your products or services.
+Once they’ve started, they can create material in their own voice.